 Asking yourself these types of questions can help get to the root of how you feel before, during, and after you drink.
 For example, if you’re in a routine of drinking a glass of red wine to unwind, does limiting it to a single drink rather than three or four achieve the same goal?
 On the other hand, do you find yourself drinking more when around friends or colleagues out of habit or peer pressure?

 By being conscious of your drinking habits, you can find what helps you drink responsibly and practice pacing yourself.
-Moderating your drinking isn’t something that occurs overnight, but can be rewarding as you begin to change your relationship with alcohol.
+Moderate drinking isn’t something that occurs overnight, but can be rewarding as you begin to change your relationship with alcohol.
 Rather than turning to alcohol as a way to cope or socialize, changing your drinking behavior can open up new opportunities to promote self-care and well-being without the need to drink.

 2. Track and Reduce Consumption

 Part of recognizing recurring drinking behaviors is tracking consumption.
 According to the CDC, moderate alcohol consumption is equivalent to two drinks per day for men and one per day for women.
 A standard drink is defined as a 12-ounce bottle of beer, a 5-ounce glass of wine, or a cocktail that contains 5 percent alcohol.
 This means you may be consuming more alcohol than you think.
-By following this marker of moderation, you can mentally take note and pace yourself when alcohol is involved.
+By following this marker of moderate drinking, you can mentally take note and pace yourself when alcohol is involved.

 If you’re an occasional or social drinker, it can be easy to participate in binge drinking and feel like it doesn’t have an effect on your health or how well you function.
 When, in reality, the health risks of binge drinking are present regardless of how often it occurs.
 A similar mindset shift is necessary when on vacation or around the holidays when it’s easy to relinquish controlled drinking and consume more than one or two drinks.